StarArawn/kayak_ui/kayak_book/src/events/README.md

 All widgets— at least all functional widgets— allow you to attach an event listener to handle these input events.
 On most widgets this can be set by passing an `on_event` prop.

 A handler should be an `Option<OnEvent>`, where the `OnEvent` struct contains your handler closure.
-The closure takes two parameters: a reference to the `KayakContext` and the `Event`.
+The closure takes two parameters: a reference to the `KayakContextRef` and the `Event`.

 ```rust,noplayground
 # #[widget]